 We recognise that as we move forward, we will need to address the particular challenges of the new climate change targets, the natural deterioration of our sandstone tenements, changes to our communities' needs and expectations, rising costs and the resulting pressure on rent levels, and the competing demands for grant funding from other organisations.
+Over the next 2 years, we will:

-- Prioritise investment in our current properties and neighbourhoods to maintain high standards; - Continue to provide an effective Factoring service via our subsidiary;
+- Prioritise investment in our current properties and neighbourhoods to maintain high standards; - Continue to provide an effective Factoring service via our subsidiary; - Review and update our Asset Management Strategy (including planning for the introduction of EESSH2);

-- Review and update our Asset Management Strategy (including planning for the introduction of EESSH2); - Continue to work with owners at Orchard Street to improve the viability of our innovative Comprehensive Tenement Improvement project; - Embed our new staff structure and service level agreements; - Work with Renfrewshire Council to consider the options for our existing land bank; - Render our new office and continue to lease out our previous office; and - Continue to work with iFLAIR to deliver value for money via effective procurement.
+Commence our CTI in Orchard Street

+- Embed our new staff structure and service level agreements; - Work with Renfrewshire Council to consider the options for our existing land bank; - Continue to ensure our existing office space is maintained and used effectively - Continue to work with iFLAIR to deliver value for money via effective procurement. - Ensure Tenant and Health & Safety is our priority